Hurricane Florence Update

 GenX is a chemical used in the production of Teflon™ and it has been detected in the Cape Fear River, the drinking water source for Wilmington.
 For more detailed information about what is known about GenX, click here.
 Over the last several months, scientists from NC State University, East Carolina University, and the US Environmental Protection Agency have been working closely with community leaders from New Hanover County to develop the GenX Exposure Study, a study to assess whether GenX and related chemicals are detectable in the bodies of Wilmington area residents.
 The study was first discussed at a Water Wednesday Forum sponsored by Clean Cape Fear on July 26, 2017.

 The purpose of this study is to assess current exposure to GenX and related chemicals in people living in the Lower Cape Fear River Basin.
 We will measure GenX and other chemicals in blood, urine, and drinking water.

-- People who have lived in New Hanover County for the past 12 months
+- People who have lived in New Hanover County since November 2016

 - Age 6 or older